soph-g/mini_projects/mini_applications/README.md

 Once you have a feature-rich, well structured command line application there are many ways you could take any of these challenges further:

-  1) Build a command line interface for the user interaction

-  2) Build a web front end for the user interaction
+  1) Build a web front end for the user interaction

-  3) Hook the application up to a database
+  2) Hook the application up to a database

-  4) Add user authentication
+  3) Add user authentication

-  5) Use your imagination...!
+  4) Use your imagination to extend the functionality!